-I think I would still enjoy a church potluck… it would just have to be minus the food!
+I think I would still enjoy a church potluck… but it might have to be minus the food!
 And not because I am worried about my waistline, but thinking back to those potlucks, nearly every dish was a casserole.

 What is so wrong with a casserole?